pkt-cash/ns-projects/projects/2022_02_20_pktchat_upgrade.md

  * The cost of this milestone is 701.25 EUR and
  I declare that the current trading price is **to be determined on milestone submission** EUR per PKT on the **milestone submission date**
- * Therefore I will request a transfer of **to be determined on milestone submission** PKT
+ * Therefore, I will request a transfer of **to be determined on milestone submission** PKT

 ### Milestone 4